okbob/plpgsql_check/README.md

 # Update

 plpgsql_check doesn't support update (of plpgsql_check).
-Before upgrade you should to drop this extension.
+You should to drop this before install new version of this extension.

 # Compilation